kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 - Changelog should be easy to read
 - Changelog should be available for developers with offline access, if they have cloned repository
 - Defining changes by contributors should be as easy as possible.
-- We want to highlight customer-facing changes in order to have them included in release notes.

 ## Proposed solution